 When vaudeville died, she returned to the Penobscot Indian Island Reservation with her husband Bruce Poolaw, a Kiowa entertainer from Oklahoma.
-They opened a gift shop -- a teepee 24 feet in diameter -- called it Poolaw’s Indian TeePee and sold traditional Indian crafts.
+They opened a gift shop — a teepee 24 feet in diameter — called it Poolaw’s Indian TeePee and sold traditional Indian crafts.
 They also continued to entertain locally.

-Lucy and her sister Florence campaigned to improve life for their people on the reservation, which stretched along the Penobscot River from Indian Island near Old Town to East Millinocket.
+Lucy and her sister Florence campaigned to improve life for their people on the reservation,.
+Their land stretched along the Penobscot River from Indian Island near Old Town to East Millinocket.

 Lucy and Florence also demanded the right to vote for their people.
 When the state extended suffrage to the Penobscots in 1955, Lucy Nicolar cast the first ballot.

 The Old Town Enterprise reported “The princess has done much for the uplift of her people during her public career, both locally and nationally.”

 Lucy Nicolar died at Indian Island on March 27, 1969, at the age of 87.

 With thanks to Sifters: Native American Women’s Lives (Viewpoints on American Culture) by Theda Perdue.
 This story was updated in 2023.